memozac-gbz/car-dealership/README.md

 #### 1. Data input

-A model was built taking into consideration the following characteristics:
+A couple models were built and optimized taking into consideration the following characteristics:

 ```
 #   Column